If you are selling a home without a realtor, you may need a For Sale By Owner Contract. However, many FSBO sellers are not aware of this term itself.

 Reviews: America’s Best FSBO Websites

-We’ve reviewed the best paid and free For Sale By Owner Websites in 2022
+We’ve reviewed the best paid and free For Sale By Owner Websites in 2023

 Frequently Asked Questions

-1. Who draws up the contract in FSBO Vermont?
+2. Who draws up contract in for sale by owner in Vermont?

 The seller writes the FSBO contract.
 The buyer agent or a real estate attorney can write it too.